-- Katy — This tiny suburb is home to nearly 16,000 people and is much more affordable than The Woodlands regarding housing costs.
-As more and more people discover this suburb, more is being invested in new restaurants and entertainment.
-Get in before this area becomes oversaturated.
+- Katy — This tiny suburb is home to nearly 16,000 people and is more affordable than The Woodlands for housing.
+As more companies move to the nearby Energy Corridor and Memorial City area, Katy is quickly becoming more popular!

-- Galveston — As one of the areas affected by Hurricane Harvey, the suburb of Galveston is seeing some major regrowth.
+- Bay Area — As one of the areas affected by Hurricane Harvey, Bay Area suburbs including Clear Lake, League City and Galveston County are seeing some major regrowth.
 Areas that were closed after the hurricane are being reopened and communities are rebuilding with the help of many area organizations.
 This area has beautiful views but is one to consider only if you’re comfortable navigating hurricane force weather from time to time.

 3. It is possible to buy a house in Houston on a modest income.